 - Work well at common CO2 ranges (around 1000ppm)

-- Can be affected by humidity and temperature
+- May be affected by humidity and temperature in the long run

 Electrochemical carbon dioxide sensors measure electrical current or conductivity to determine how much CO2 is present in the air (“Expanding,” 1995).

 When CO2 enters the sensor, it chemically reacts within the sensor.
 As this reaction occurs, the sensor experiences an electrical change.
 Depending on the specific type of sensor, the reaction can make the sensor pick up an electrical current, change an existing current, or change how well the sensor would carry a current.
 The sensor will then use the type and amount of electrical change to determine how much CO2 is present.

 - Less susceptible to humidity and temperature changes than NDIR or MOS sensors

 - Do not last as long as NDIR sensors

 - The sensor can “drift,” or lose accuracy